cointobanks/lifetioncoin-docs/_includes/devdoc/guide_wallets.md

 {% autocrossref %}

-A Dash wallet can refer to either a wallet program or a wallet file.
+A Lifetioncoin wallet can refer to either a wallet program or a wallet file.
 Wallet programs create public keys to receive duffs and use the corresponding private keys to spend those duffs.
 Wallet files store private keys and (optionally) other information related to